david-garza/enterococci_prediction_analysis/technology.md

 # Technologies Used
 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Pandas in Python.
+Further analysis will be completed using Pandas and Tableau.

 ## Database Storage
 Raw CSV files will be stored on a shared Google Drive.
 Cleaned data will be stored in AWS RDS PostgreSQL.